QuEraComputing/Bloqade.jl/docs/src/install.md

 time.
 This is useful when you have lots of interactive programming needs with Bloqade.

-To build system image for your environment, please use the [PackageCompiler](https://julialang.github.io/PackageCompiler.jl/dev/) or use the Julia VSCode plugin's [build system image feature](https://www.julia-vscode.org/docs/stable/userguide/compilesysimage/)
+To build a system image for your environment, please use the [PackageCompiler](https://julialang.github.io/PackageCompiler.jl/dev/) or use the Julia VSCode plugin's [build system image feature](https://www.julia-vscode.org/docs/stable/userguide/compilesysimage/)